My year of Gulps!

 COST: A$45 (plus bus fares)

-VEGAN FOR A WEEK
+VEGAN FOR A WEKK

 This was my least favourite so far.
 I’ve been vegetarian before and didn’t find that too challenging.
 But it no milk, yoghurt and eggs made this tougher.
 The food was fine, but it was pretty much impossible to hit my macros.
 I’m currently having quite a high protein diet and I found this tricky on a vegan diet.